ciarangreene84/b4sc/README.md

 # Boot 4 Service Collection

-A small library to reorganise how classes are added to the ServiceCollection.
+A small library to re-jig how classes are added to the ServiceCollection.
+This idea is kinda sorta stolen from Java (Spring Framework).

 ## Problem